sannansaleem/Green-Energy-Stock-Analysis/README.md

 By initializing arrays `tickerVolumes(tickerIndex) = 0` we reset the total volume to zero, before entering the loop again.

 #### Formatting
+In order to present our final table in an organized and visually engaging manner

 In order to make the final table (output) organized and visually pleasing, the code also contain formatting syntax.
 Here is an example of static formatting: